piotr-yuxuan/cte2dbt/ROADMAP.md

 These table transformers should be used within another class that extracts models, =cte_names=, =source_names= and returns immutable data model instances.

+## File generation

+Ideally we would have a strategy to generate files.